dioptra-io/zeph-evaluation/README.md

 Two notebooks are provided for each experiments: the *execution notebook* which contains the code to perform the measurements, and the *analysis notebook* which contains the code to analyse the measurement results and generate the plots.

+### Prerequisites

-To run these notebooks, copy the sample configuration file [`config.example.json`](config.example.json) to `config.json` and fill-in your Iris credentials.
+1. Copy the sample configuration file [`config.example.json`](config.example.json) to `config.json` and fill-in your Iris credentials.

-If you want to run the analysis on the same dataset as used in the paper, download [`zeph-evaluation-dataset.tar.gz`](https://minio.iris.dioptra.io/public/zeph-evaluation-dataset.tar.gz) (650MB) and extract it at the root of the repository:
+2. Download [`zeph-evaluation-dataset.tar.gz`](https://minio.iris.dioptra.io/public/zeph-evaluation-dataset.tar.gz) (650MB) and extract it at the root of the repository:
 ```bash
 wget https://minio.iris.dioptra.io/public/zeph-evaluation-dataset.tar.gz
 tar xf zeph-evaluation-dataset.tar.gz